OpenDataDSL/website/docs/product/Developer Guides/Calendars/Holiday-Calendar.md

 ---
 sidebar_position: 3
+slug: /odsl/calendar/holiday
+tags:
+  - calendar
 ---
 Holiday Calendar
 ================

-A holiday or trading calendar is a [daily calendar](Daily-Calendar) with rules that determine which days are non-working or holiday days
+A holiday or trading calendar is a [daily calendar](daily) with rules that determine which days are non-working or holiday days

 ## Introduction

-The holiday calendar is a [daily calendar](Daily-Calendar) with holiday rules.
+The holiday calendar is a [daily calendar](daily) with holiday rules.

 ## Holiday Rules